-Here’s a question I recently received from a newbie yoga teacher who had just purchased my Yoga Teacher Lesson Plan Kit…
+Here’s a question I recently received from a newbie yoga teacher, who had just got my Yoga Genie Lesson Planner…

-“Hi George, What a plethora of great information in Yoga Teacher Lesson Plan Kit!!
-I’m a new yoga teacher and am wondering where or what you would suggest I start with from this kit.
+“Hi George, What a plethora of great information in the Yoga Genie Lesson Planner!!
+I’m a new yoga teacher and am wondering where or what you would suggest I start with.
 There’s so much great stuff that I don’t know what to pick or where to start.
 Thanks.”

 Print.
 Fold.
 Pocket